Milo1885/Tease-AI/README.md

 		Added functionallity to prevent Timers from triggering oneself over and over again, while the TickEventHandler is running long procedures.

     Stefaf: Bugfix image list not found (1885 Note: The code here is above my expertise, but it appears to fix crashes that would occur when Tease AI cannot locate Url Files, DislikedImageURLS or LikedImageURLS)

+	pepsifreak: Fixed end continue scripts
+	     The first line would get cut off so you wouldn't actually know what to do

+	Stefaf: Stops Metronome during RLGL
+         Now the Metronome will be stopped during Red light.
+Simplified Eventhandler RLGLTimer_Tick, for better maintainability